History of the Gambia: Malian Retreat

-After the Portuguese throne was seized by Philip II in 1580, a number of Portuguese sought refuge in England.
-One of these refugees, Francisco Ferreira, piloted two English ships to the Gambia in 1587 and returned with a profitable cargo of hides and ivory.
+European competition for coastal trade was intensifying in this period.
+Two English shisp piloted by a Portuguese refugee, Francisco Ferreira, sailed to the Gambia in 1587 and returned with a profitable cargo of hides and ivory.
 In 1588, António, Prior of Crato, who had a claim to the throne of Portugal, sold to London and Devon merchants the exclusive right to trade between the Rivers Senegal and Gambia.
 This grant was confirmed to the grantees for a period of ten years by letters patent of Queen Elizabeth I. The merchants sent several ships to the coast, but, owing to Portuguese hostility, did not venture further south than Joal: 30 miles to the north of the river mouth.
 They reported that the Gambia was "a river of secret trade and riches concealed by the Portuguese."